ruslander/NanoCluster/readme.md

 **3** Agree with you it's not fun, sorry no nuget yet.
 Yes, is that simple.

 ## Zero configuration ##
 Automatic Peer Discovery, that's right.
-UDP broadcast is a prerequisite.
-If you are running in the cloud make sure is available.
-Run the following code at your endpoint start up
+If you are running in the cloud make sure UDP broadcast is available.
+Run the parameter-less constructor overload at your endpoint start up

 ```csharp
 var cluster = new NanoClusterEngine();